PacktPublishing/Cloud-native-Application-Development-with-Java-EE/Section-4/nosql-javaee/README.md

 ## Video 4.3: Using NoSQL databases with Java EE

+In this video we are going to use MongoDB as a NoSQL database to store JSON documents and entities.

 ### Step 1: Infrastructure Setup for MongoDB

 Add the following definition to your `docker-compose.yml` file.